nomemory/andreinc-site/_drafts/2023-02-01-demystifying-bitwise-ops.md

 ![png]({{site.url}}/assets/images/2023-02-01-demystifying-bitwise-ops/bitrep.png)

 As you can see, to identify the bits (the sequence of zeroes and ones which are the acceptable symbols in binary) comprising the number, we have to find an algorithm to determine the numbers $$a_{i}$$.
-Luckily for us, such an algorithm exists, and it's straightforward to implement.
+Luckily, such an algorithm exists, and it's straightforward to implement.
 It works the same, no matter what base we pick.

-Based on the above picture, another important observation is that to represent the number 1078 in binary, we need at least ten memory cells (bits) for it (look at the biggest power of 2 used, which is 10).
+Based on the above picture, another important observation is that to represent the number 1078 in binary, we need at least ten memory cells (bits) for it (look at the most significant power of 2 used, which is 10).
 As a side rule, the fewer symbols we have for our base, the more we have to repeat existing symbols.
 If we want to go extreme and pick `b=1`, we will have a [Unary Numeral System](https://en.wikipedia.org/wiki/Unary_numeral_system), where representing a number `N` is equivalent to repeating the unique symbol of the system `N` times.

 The algorithm for transitioning a number to any base $$b$$ is as follows:
 1. We convert the number to the decimal base (the one we commonly use as people);